Goa is the paradise of South Asia!

 18. On Vagator beach you’ll find the famous Shiva’s rock.
 If you’re wondering what it is?
 It’s the face of Lord Shiva carved on a rock.
-You’ll see a lot of people crowding around it clamouring to take a selfie.
+You’ll see a lot of people crowding around it clamoring to take a selfie.

-20. While on the subject of Aguada, visit the Aguada fort, a well preserved 17th century Portuguese fort.
+20. While on the subject of Aguada, visit the Aguada Fort, a well-preserved 17th-century Portuguese fort.

 21. Try the Dudhsagar trek.
 Dudhsagar is one of India’s tallest waterfall, so bear in mind it won’t be an easy trek, but the sight is so spectacular it will definitely be worth it.

 24. Goa attracts a lot of people from all over the world.
 Foreigners are found here in abundance.
 Mingle and interact with them.
-There is no better place to get a cultural exposure than Goa.
+There is no better place to get cultural exposure than Goa.

-26. No need to feel upset if you happen to miss the Saturday night market, because a similar flea market takes place on Wednesday nights at Anjuna.
+26. No need to feel upset if you happen to miss the Saturday night market because a similar flea market takes place on Wednesday nights at Anjuna.

 27. Try your luck at a casino.
 Goa has a couple of casinos where you can try to earn a few bucks.
-But be careful of the gambling as it’s addictive and people have a tendency of getting carried away.
+But be careful of gambling as it’s addictive and people have a tendency of getting carried away.

 28. Go spot the Dolphin.
 No need to check twice, you’ve read that right.
 Not many people are aware, but Dolphin watching takes place at some of the spots in Goa.
 Mobor beach is one such place where you can indulge in this activity.

-29. Splurge out and buy funky jewellery in Goa.
+29. Splurge out and buy funky jewelry in Goa.
 Feather earrings, skull necklaces, Goa is known for pretty funky stuff, not just that but you can even get your hair beaded or try dreadlocks.